Once you have setup all your CNC

 Many free file transfer programs,

-such as Windows Terminal and DNC software packages just don't
+such as Windows Terminal and many other DNC software packages

-have enough "tweaks" to enable you to send successfully
+just don't have enough "tweaks" to enable you to

-to your CNC.
-This is because many CNC machines are very temperamental
+send successfully to your CNC.
+This is because many CNC machines

 Our dnc4U software has many such tweaks for successful file